ading2210/uavs-entrance-assignment/README.md

 When running, make sure to cd into the directory that each program is in.
 Then, run `python3 main.py`.

 Explanations are present as code comments within the .py files.
 There are also images and diagrams located in `/part2/images`.

+An example of a generated path for part 3 is located [here](https://www.desmos.com/calculator/bsez0waehr).